andre-d/organic/README.md

 === and !==  are string compares.
 For example: ".if abcd === abcd" is true, while ".if 0x5 === 5" is false.

+You may also use instructions as literals, placed between "{" and "}".
+For example:

+    SET A, {RFI 1}

+Which will translate to SET A, 0x160.
+Only the first word of the instruction is taken.

 ### Relative Addressing

 **NOTE**: The current version of .orgASM's relative addressing implementation is broken.